15-Minute Homemade Root Beer

 A lot depends, of course, on what you use for extract.
 I’ve learned my lesson over the years that not all root beer extracts are created equal.

-I won’t dissuade you from using widely-recognized brands out there, but I will tell you that my favorite of all favorites is Zatarains root beer extract.
-It is extremely delicious and has a very intense but well-balanced root beer flavor.
+I won’t dissuade you from using widely-recognized brands out there, but I will tell you that my favorite extracts are Watkins root beer extract or Zatarains root beer extract.
+Both of these extracts are extremely delicious and have an intense but well-balanced root beer flavor.

 The slight carbonation and extra chilliness from the dry ice makes me think I could get behind homemade root beer more than just once a year.